Albert Glinsky: Musical works

 Glinsky's music has been recorded on the RCA Red Seal, Koch International Classics, Centaur, BMG Catalyst, and Leonore labels.
 His work is published by C.F.
 Peters, E.C.
-Schirmer, and Hinshaw Press.
+Schirmer, Hinshaw Press, and American Composers Edition.

 Since his earliest student days at Juilliard, Glinsky forged a style based on the melding of contemporary popular musics with classical traditions—one of the first composers to cross-pollinate such radically different musical styles.
-The American writer and music critic, Tim Page observed that, “Glinsky's work is generated by American popular music, and is cast in a traditional framework of gesture and form.”
-The first piece to fully incorporate this idea was the Rhapsody for Solo Violin, Flute, Strings, and Timpani (1971-1974), described variously by critics as evoking, “the hoedown sound of Kentucky bluegrass,” and employing, “pentatonic, a dash of Blues, Country, pop and quartal harmonies...skillfully and organically mixed."The Philadelphia Inquirer wrote that the Rhapsody, “effectively translates…‘folk-rock music and other popular musics’ into an orchestral format.”
+The American writer and music critic, Tim Page observed that, "Glinsky's work is generated by American popular music, and is cast in a traditional framework of gesture and form."
+The first piece to fully incorporate this idea was the Rhapsody for Solo Violin, Flute, Strings, and Timpani (1971-1974), described variously by critics as evoking, "the hoedown sound of Kentucky bluegrass," and employing, "pentatonic, a dash of Blues, Country, pop and quartal harmonies...skillfully and organically mixed."The Philadelphia Inquirer wrote that the Rhapsody, "effectively translates…'folk-rock music and other popular musics' into an orchestral format."

-In a similar vein, the composer's piano Elegy (1976) was noted by The Washington Post as “a rhapsodic, syncopated classical jazz ballad that is splendidly crafted.”
-Allan Kozinn, writing in The New York Times, termed the Elegy, “…a beautifully wrought fantasy, in which diverse influences (from Debussy to Cecil Taylor, with a touch of Rachmaninoff) show through but never dominate.
-Its central section is full of fascinating and unpredictable harmonic turns.”
-Another early work to make significant use of pop idioms was the Mass for Children's Voices (1978), a piece which the composer stated, “is set in a contemporary folk/rock style, yet at the same time has traditional overtones of chorale writing and unison chant.”
+In a similar vein, the composer's piano Elegy (1976) was noted by The Washington Post as "a rhapsodic, syncopated classical jazz ballad that is splendidly crafted."
+Allan Kozinn, writing in The New York Times, termed the Elegy, "…a beautifully wrought fantasy, in which diverse influences (from Debussy to Cecil Taylor, with a touch of Rachmaninoff) show through but never dominate.
+Its central section is full of fascinating and unpredictable harmonic turns."
+Another early work to make significant use of pop idioms was the Mass for Children's Voices (1978), a piece which the composer stated, "is set in a contemporary folk/rock style, yet at the same time has traditional overtones of chorale writing and unison chant."